MatiPl01/react-native-smart-graph/docs/pages/components/view.md

 #### `padding`

-Adds padding to the graph container on the specific sides.
-You can specify padding in one of 3 possible ways:
+Adds **padding to the graph container** on the specific sides.
+You can specify padding in one of the 3 possible ways:

 - by passing a **number** - the same padding will be added to each container side,
 - by specifying vertical and/or horizontal padding,